KMFDM: Success in the US (1990–1994)

 After touring in 1992 with drummer Chris Vrenna, the then-core of KMFDM (Konietzko, Esch, Schulz, and second guitarist Mark Durante) returned to Chicago and found that Wax Trax! had filed Chapter 11 bankruptcy to begin corporate reorganization in November 1992.
-The band went into the studio in 1993 as a group to record its seventh album, Angst, which sold more than 100,000 copies over the next two years.
+The band went into the studio in 1993 as a group to record its sixth album, Angst, which sold more than 100,000 copies over the next two years.
 Esch said after the album's release, "I like this album way more.
 Money was done in a hurry, and I was doing a major Pigface tour, so I didn't have much influence on the album.
 I really like Angst.
 I'm totally down with it.
 We've tried to involve guitar players, we tried to be like a real band, especially in the creative kind of aspect."
 After the release of Angst, Wax Trax!/TVT Records launched a promotion in which fans were encouraged to devise as many alternate meanings for KMFDM as possible, with more than a thousand submissions resulting.

 Konietzko released a second album under the Excessive Force moniker in 1993 titled Gentle Death.
 KMFDM received its first exposure to the mainstream with its single "A Drug Against War".
 Despite the band's anti-MTV stance, the video of "A Drug Against War" received airplay on MTV and was shown on the MTV cartoon Beavis and Butt-head.
 The track "Light" reached No. 31 on the Billboard Dance/Club Play Songs Chart in May 1994.

 The song "Liebeslied" from Naïve originally contained an unlicensed sample of "O Fortuna" from Carl Orff's Carmina Burana.
 Orff's publisher threatened the band with legal action, and the album was withdrawn from production in 1993.
 A new version of the album, titled Naïve/Hell to Go, was released the following year.
 It contained new mixes of several songs, including a version of "Liebeslied" with the offending sample removed.

 Wax Trax! was saved from bankruptcy by an infusion of funds from TVT Records, and in March 1994 announced plans to release the compilation set Black Box – Wax Trax!
 Records: The First 13 Years, which includes the KMFDM songs "Virus" and "Godlike", two songs which Thompson called "defining".